Mega Man Battle Network 2: Gameplay

-Story
+Plot

-Three months following the events of the first game, and two months following Network Transmission, the world is in a time of peace following the defeat of the organization known as WWW (called World Three).
+Three months following the events of the first game, and two months following the events of Network Transmission, the world is in a time of peace following the defeat of the organization known as WWW (World Three).
 However, NetCrime, perpetrated by a new NetMafia organization known as Gospel, is on the rise.
 Once again Lan Hikari and his NetNavi MegaMan.EXE become involved and work to defeat Gospel's plot to destroy society.

-NetNavis Operators are given the chance to become City NetBattlers, a lesser form of an Official NetBattler, which Lan does, allowing him to travel around the world, both in cyberspace and in real life.
-In doing so, Lan befuddles Gospel's attempts to collect four particularly powerful computer programs, called simply SuperPrograms, on numerous occasions.
-However, Gospel is finally successful and uses these programs, in combination with computer bugs, to construct a SuperNavi of immense power.
-This Navi is a duplication of Bass, who appeared in the original game as a hidden boss and who plays a larger role in later games.
-However, after fighting MegaMan, the Bass copy destabilized and transformed into a gigantic, a wolf-shaped super multi-bug organism.
+NetNavi Operators are given the chance to become City NetBattlers, a lesser form of an Official NetBattler, which Lan does, allowing him to travel around the world, both in cyberspace and in real life.
+In doing so, Lan stops Gospel's attempts to collect four particularly powerful computer programs, called SuperPrograms, on numerous occasions.
+However, Gospel is eventually successful and uses these programs, in combination with computer bugs, to construct a SuperNavi of immense power.
+This Navi is a duplication of Bass.EXE, who appeared in the original game as a hidden boss and who plays a larger role in later games.
+However, after fighting MegaMan, the Bass copy destabilizes and transforms into a gigantic, wolf-shaped super multibug organism.

 The energy needed to create this Navi causes unusual radiation, blending the Net and the real world together.
-This radiation eventually paralyzes Lan, effectively making him incapable of operating MegaMan, however the latter puts the two into Full-Synchro so that Lan may control MegaMan by thought and emotion, similar in concept to the final confrontation of the original game.
-During the final battle it is revealed that the leader of Gospel is Sean Obihiro, a child who felt neglected by and resentful of society after his parents died in a plane crash.
-After defeating the multi-bug organism, Lan promises to be the boy's friend after he has paid for his crimes.
-After the credits, Bass is seen destroying copies of himself, and shows anger toward the human that made them (implying to Sean).
-He swears he'll exact his revenge on the humans and then disappears.
+This radiation eventually paralyzes Lan, effectively making him incapable of operating MegaMan; however the latter puts the two into Full-Synchro so that Lan may control MegaMan by thought and emotion, similar in concept to the final confrontation of the original game.
+During the final battle, it is revealed that the leader of Gospel is Sean Obihiro, a child who felt neglected by and resentful of society after his parents died in a plane crash.
+After defeating the Multibug Organism, Lan promises to be the boy's friend after he has paid for his crimes.
+After the credits, The real Bass is seen destroying copies of himself, and shows anger toward the human that made them.
+He swears to exact his revenge on the humans and then disappears.